solo-system/solo-system.github.io/documentation/getting-started.md

 ### Do a test recording

-Attach the power cable to the (charged) USB battery bank, and watch the Solo boot.
+To turn it on: Attach the power cable to the (charged) USB battery bank, and watch the Solo boot.
 Notice the green light stabilise (after about 50 seconds) to a "heartbeat" double-flash pattern.

-### Allow it to record audio
+Then allow it to record audio.
 Sing, shout, hammer.
 Leave it for at least ten minutes to fill up one complete audio recording file.

-### Turn it off
+Then Turn it off

 Pull the power cord from the battery (at the battery end - don't disturb the more delicate connector on the Raspberry Pi).